stayahead-training/python-1/getting-started.md

     ```
     $ python
     >>> 95 * 0.07
-    27889
+    6.65
     >>> exit()
     ```
 </details>

-4. Copy the Python code below into a file named **double_it.py**, save your changes, then execute the script using Python.
+4. Copy the code below into a file named **double_it.py**, save your changes, then execute the script using Python.

     ```python
     num = input("Enter a whole number: ")